Jjschwartz/NetworkAttackSimulator/docs/source/tutorials/scenarios.rst

   env = nasim.generate(5, 3, num_os=3)

-Once again, for a full list of available parameters refer to the `nasim.scenarios.ScenarioGenerator` documentation.
+Once again, for a full list of available parameters refer to the :ref:`scenario_generator` documentation.